HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 Authorize an app using a website.

 The website authorization workflow (OAuth) is initiated from your own website.
-Selling partners sign in to your website and click an Authorize button that you configure to initiate authorization.
+Selling partners sign in to your website and select an Authorize button that you configure to initiate authorization.
 For more information, refer to the following steps.

 📘